 Galapagos Wildlife & Photo Safari

 At last!
 A Galapagos Islands adventure without the confines of a ship cabin and rigid excursion schedule.
 For you the adventure traveler and photographer, we have created a Galapagos Adventure that immerses you in this magical destination, designed with the freedom that allows you to venture off in search of the money shot.
-Travelers can choose between a 5-day expedition or an 8-day expedition Island Hopping through the Galapagos with a home base on San Cristobal Island.
+Travelers can choose between a 5-day expedition or an 8-day expedition where you’ll go island hopping through the Galapagos with a home base on San Cristobal Island.

-You will have an opportunity to visit 6 different islands in the Galapagos archipelago on this unique wildlife & photo safari.
-Your safari guide is acclaimed Sports Illustrated Photographer, Ron Modra, who will lead you to his favorite spots for photographing the abundant wildlife and local color found at each selected destination.
-Along the way, Ron’s there to offer instruction and advice on creating professional quality images, and each night will conclude with a session where he will help you edit images to the standards of a Sports Illustrated photo editor!
+You will have an opportunity to visit four different islands in the Galapagos archipelago on this unique wildlife and photo safari.
+Your safari guide is acclaimed Sports Illustrated photographer, Ron Modra, who will lead you to his favorite spots for photographing the abundant wildlife and local color found at each selected destination.
+Along the way, Ron is there to offer instruction and advice on creating professional quality images.
+Each night, Ron is available to help you edit images to the standards of a Sports Illustrated photo editor!
 Without question, you will go home with memories of a lifetime and compelling images that will forever remind you of this adventure.
-This is bucket list expedition great for families, photographers and adventure travelers.
+This is a bucket list expedition great for families, photographers and adventure travelers.

-- Snorkel or swim with, sea turtles, sea lions, iguanas and more.
+- Snorkel or swim with, sea turtles, sea lions, iguanas, rays, sharks and more.

 8 – Day Expedition Dates